asmelashteka/HornMT/README.md

 # HornMT

 The `HornMT` repository contains data and the associated metadata for the project [Machine Translation Benchmark Dataset for Languages in the Horn of Africa](https://lesan.ai/benchmark).
-The goal is to create a multi-way parallel corpus that will serve as a benchmark to accelerate progress in machine translation research and production systems for languages in the Horn of Africa.
+It is a multi-way parallel corpus that will serve as a benchmark to accelerate progress in machine translation research and production systems for languages in the Horn of Africa.

 ## Supported Languages